Ben Ayade: Early life

 He was born in Obudu LGA of Cross River State on 2 March 1968 to Peter Akinsheye Ayade and Beatrice Ngayi Ayade.
 He hails from Kakum Village, Ipong Ward of Obudu Local Government Area of Cross River State, Nigeria.
 His parents were both devout Catholics.
 His father worked as a public servant with the water board.

 Education

 Benedict Ayade received his primary education at St. Stephens Primary School, Obudu, and proceeded to Government Secondary School, Obudu, Nigeria, for his secondary education.

 Ayade earned his B.Sc.
-(Honours) from the University of Ibadan in Ibadan, Nigeria (1984–1988).
+(Honours) from Ambrose Ali University in [Ekpoma], Nigeria (1984–1988).
 He then proceeded to obtain his M.Sc. in microbiology (1989–1990) and subsequently his Ph.D. in environmental microbiology from the same University of Ibadan (1990–1994), winning the Best Doctoral Dissertation Award in Environmental Microbiology.
 Ayade also has an MBA (2000–2002) from Ambrose Alli University Ekpoma, Edo State.
 Ayade is a lawyer with an LL.B. law degree (2006–2010) from Delta State University, Abraka.
 Ayade went on to work as a lecturer at Delta State University, Abraka, where he was subsequently appointed professor.
+Ayade has also obtained a Masters Degree (LL.B) in Law from the University of Calabar, Cross River State, Nigeria..

 From his work in groundwater remediation in Nigeria, Ayade invented a sewage treatment plant powered by solar energy.